Khmer chicken "samla" with coconut milk

 1 teaspoon sugar

-Add all the ingredients to a small blender and blitz till you have a very smooth paste. the traditional method to make this paste is to start pounding each ingredient n turn, starting with the lemongrass, till smooth.
-Add the next ingredients and pound till smooth again.
-Continue till all the ingredients form a smooth paste.
+Add all the ingredients to a small blender and blitz until you have a very smooth paste.
+The traditional method to make this paste is to start pounding each ingredient in turn, starting with the lemongrass, until smooth.
+Add the next ingredients and pound until smooth again.
+Continue until all the ingredients form a smooth paste.

 Heat the oil in a wok or deep pot.
-Add the curry paste and fry on low heat till the paste is dry and the oils begin to bubble to the surface, about 10-12 minutes.
+Add the curry paste and fry on low heat until the paste is dry and the oils bubble to the surface, about 10-12 minutes.

-Add the chicken, turn the heat up to medium and fry the chicken till it turns white and the curry paste sticks onto the chicken. be careful to stir the pot often so the curry paste does not burn.
+Add the chicken, turn the heat up to medium, and fry the chicken until it turns white and the curry paste sticks to it.
+Be careful to stir the pot often so the curry paste does not burn.

-Add the coconut milk, water, salt (remember you have salt in the curry paste too!), and sugar and bring to a boil.
-Simmer gently for 45 minutes till the chicken is fall-off-the-bone tender.
-The oil should form small polls on the surface of the curry.
+Add the coconut milk, water, salt (remember, you have salt in the curry paste, too!), and sugar and bring to a boil.
+Simmer gently for 45 minutes until the chicken is fall-off-the-bone tender.
+The oil should form small bubbles on the surface of the curry.
 Taste for salt and spice.

 Serve hot with rice.